ajrosen/Bitwarden-Accelerator/README.md

 <a name="invoking"></a>
 ## Invoking

-There are two ways to invoke Bitwarden Accelerator.
+There are three ways to invoke Bitwarden Accelerator.

 1. Using the keyword ***bw*** will provide a list of operations.
 The list depends on whether you are logged into or logged out of Bitwarden, and whether your vault is locked or unlocked.
 2. Typing the ***hotkey*** will start a search of your vault.
 This is the same as choosing the **Search Vault** operation from the main menu.
+3. As a Universal Action, you can view an item's fields directly in Alfred.

 The default hotkey is ***Control-Command-L***, because the Bitwarden browser extension uses *Shift-Command-L*.
 If you wish to change or disable the hotkey, open the workflow in *Alfred Preferences*.
 The hotkey trigger is in the top-left corner.